 How to make 30% returns without breaking the bank

-You then continue trading your 10% return per annum system and voila you have now achieved a return of around 30% on your cash.
+You then continue trading your 10% return per annum system.
+If all goes well, you would have achieved a return of around 30% on your cash.

 You just made 10% on $30,000 which is a 30% return on your cash outlay of $10,000.

-So before you put down the deposit on that Princess motor yacht, start very small and trade well within your limits.
+So before you put down the deposit on that Princess motor yacht, start very small.
+Trade well within your limits.

-Any investment carries risk, but successful traders and investors understand risk is essential to earn a reward for their efforts.
+Any investment carries risk, but CFD traders and investors understand risk is essential to earn a reward for their efforts.

 Overcoming Fear and Greed

-“Contracts for Difference (CFDs), Forex, Options or Futures are not risky,
+“Contracts for Difference (CFDs), Forex, Options or Futures are a financial product and

 Having watched many traders succumb to the greed of high returns through trading, it has become clear that controlling the amount of leverage you trade with in your CFD account is paramount.

-The risk is very closely correlated to return, so play it safe, keep the leverage on your CFD Trading to a minimum, trade your system confidently and enjoy a long and rewarding association with trading Contracts for Difference.
+The risk is very closely correlated to return.
+So play it safe and keep the leverage on your CFD Trading to a minimum, trade your system confidently and enjoy a long and rewarding association with trading Contracts for Difference.